 Mathematics and Computational Sciences

-The mathematics and computational sciences program includes studies in computer science, mathematics, applied mathematics, statistics and information technology.
+Studies in mathematics and computational sciences include computer science, mathematics, applied mathematics, statistics and information technology.
 Faculty and students in this program discover new knowledge that can be used to address mathematical, scientific, engineering and technological challenges.
 This cross-disciplinary approach prepares professionals for careers in science, medicine, engineering and education.
 By identifying common aims in research and education, faculty collaborate on issues significant to science and society.

 The Computer Science Department prepares professionals for business and scientific careers in the development and design of hardware and software systems.
 Students and faculty utilize their understanding and research of algorithms, programming languages, operating systems, databases, networks, distributed computing and computing theory to create systems that transform information.

 The Mathematics department establishes a foundation of mathematical and statistical knowledge for students seeking careers in mathematics, science and technology.
 The program includes extensive course offerings in pure and applied mathematics.
 Faculty develop and support numerous outreach programs to educate students, parents and teachers.